 where the first map is the unit, the second map is the canonical base change isomorphism of \cite[Rmk.4.2.4]{ec2name}, and the third is induced by $\psi$.
 Indeed, the fact that $(f,\can)^\ast$ induces the first two morphisms follows exactly from the fact that $\O^\top$ defines a natural elliptic cohomology theory when restricted to $\M_\et$---this much is also true for $\O^\top_\GHM$.
 To see that $(\id,\phi)^\ast$, which we will now write as $\phi^\ast$, induces the morphisms suggested above, first use the arithmetic fracture square (\ref{arithmeticsfracturesquare}) applied to this morphism, hence it suffices to prove the rational case and the $p$-complete cases for every prime $p$.
 The rational case follows by construction.
 In the $p$-complete case, so $A$ and $B$ are both $p$-complete rings for some prime $p$, then we can use the natural isomorphism between the formal group of an abelian variety over $A$ (or $B$) and the formal group associated with the $p$-divisible group of that variety; see \cite[Pr.7.3.1]{ec2name}.
 The line bundles $\omega_{f^\ast E'/B}$ and $\omega_{E/B}$ only depend on the formal group of $f^\ast E'$ and $E$, respectively, so we are reduced to show that $\psi^\ast$ induces the algebraic map $\xi$ above.
 This follows precisely from the naturality of the isomorphisms found in part 4 of \Cref{luriestheoremintext} and our construction of $\O^\top$ using this theorem.
 This finishes the affine case.\\

-For the general case, take an affine \'{e}tale cover $\Spec A\to \xx'$ and the associated \v{C}ech nerve $\Spec A^\bullet\to \xx'$ which consists of affine schemes as $\xx'$ is separated---a consequence of being \'{e}tale over $\M$.
-Pulling back this \v{C}ech nerve along $\xx\to \xx'$ we obtain an \'{e}tale cover $P_\bullet\to \xx$, which we inductively refine to an affine \'{e}tale hypercover $\Spec B^\bullet\to \xx$.
+For the general case, take an affine \'{e}tale hypercover $\Spec A^\bullet\to \xx'$, which exists as $\xx'$ is qcqs---a consequence of being \'{e}tale over $\M$.
+Pulling back this hypercover along $\xx\to \xx'$ we obtain an \'{e}tale hypercover $P_\bullet\to \xx$, which we inductively refine to an \emph{affine} \'{e}tale hypercover $\Spec B^\bullet\to \xx$.
 The composite

 gives a morphism of simplicial stacks over $\xx'$.
 Consider the induced morphism of simplicial objects in $\Isog$